akankshanb/Bot-Engine/DEPLOY.md

 ### Bonus: Continuous Integration (CI) Server
 We are running Jenkins server on hosted VM.
 We have enabled git polling for every 2 minutes.
 For every build, a new instance for testing gets created with the latest code from github and integration tests will run on that instance.
-When all the integration tests pass, the BUILD
+When all the integration tests pass, the BUILD will be SUCCESS.
+For every build, [this](https://github.ncsu.edu/csc510-fall2019/CSC510-22/blob/master/jenkins-script.sh) shell script will be executed.

+Screencast: The screencast of the Jenkins server running a build job can be found [here]()

 ### Submit